Engineering Note

 Introduction

-Technical debt is often described as messy code or poor implementation.
-But in most systems, the deeper issue is not the code itself.
-It is the decisions behind it.
+Technical debt is often described as messy code, poor implementation, or unfinished cleanup.
+But in most real systems, the deeper issue is not only the code itself.
+It is the decisions behind the code.

-What looks like technical debt is usually decision debt, choices made quickly, without full context, that later become constraints on the system.
+What looks like technical debt is often decision debt: choices made quickly, without full context, that later become constraints on the system.
+These decisions may help the project move faster in the short term, but they can make future changes harder if they are never revisited.

 The Problem

 Most projects move fast in the beginning.
-Decisions are made to unblock progress.
-Over time, these decisions accumulate and start shaping the system in unintended ways.
+Decisions are made to unblock progress, ship features, and avoid slowing down development.
+This is normal, but those decisions start shaping the system over time.

 • New features require working around old decisions

-The system becomes harder to change, not because of bad code, but because of past decisions.
+The system becomes harder to change not only because of bad code, but because past decisions were never documented, challenged, or cleaned up.

 System Design / Approach

-The goal is to make future changes easier, not just current development faster.
+The goal is to make future changes easier, not only to make current development faster.

 Implementation